Netatalk/netatalk/README.md

 # Why Should I Use Netatalk?

-If you have a local network of Macs - macOS, Mac OS X, and all the way back to Classic Mac OS - running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
+If you have a local network macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
 The latest macOS at the time of writing (macOS 14 Sonoma) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.